permitio/permit-hanko/article.md

 This code might be simple, but it is not scalable.
 If we want to change the role permissions, we need to change the code and redeploy the application.
 Also, if we would like to make this "flat" permission more gine-grained, we need to add more code and make it more complex.

-If you'll look in our application, you'll find the following code in the `GET` function:
+If you'd look at the `route.ts` file, you'll not find any of those checks.
+Instead, we are using the generic `permit.check` function that is implemented in the `middleware.ts` file.
 ```typescript
 TBD add code sample from the file
 ```

+_At this point, since we haven't configured the Permit SDK key in the app, every user can do every operation.
+Setting up Permit.io, will fix it._

 This code, is a generic `permit.check` function that check the permissions configured out of the application using three factors:
 - `User` - the entity that try to do the operation (in our case, the user that authenticated with Hanko).